-The LMR supports approximately 136 freshwater fish species, 325 migratory bird species, and approximately 50 mammal species, including eight federally threatened or endangered species, one proposed endangered species, one proposed threatened species, and one candidate species.
+The study area within the LMR supports approximately 136 freshwater fish species, 325 migratory bird species, and approximately 50 mammal species, including eight federally threatened or endangered species, one proposed endangered species, one proposed threatened species, and one candidate species.
 Because of this diversity, hunting, fishing, and wildlife watching are popular recreational activities in this region.

-Implementation of various ecosystem restoration measures are necessary to maintain the complexity and diversity of rare habitats that occur within this reach, such as river cane brakes, meander scarps, and Alligator Gar spawning grounds.
+Implementation of various ecosystem restoration measures are necessary to maintain the complexity and diversity of rare habitats that occur within this reach, such as river cane brakes, meander scarps, and alligator gar spawning grounds.
 Without intervention the ecosystem services of clean air and water, flood control, pollination, and recreation provided by these habitats will only continue to diminish through time.